artpol84/slxc/README.md

 4. Install SLURM in `SLURM_PATH` (under `someuser`)

 5. Configure SLURM and put its configuration in `$SLURM_PATH/etc/slurm.conf`.
+While configuring select your favorite domain names for the frontend and compute nodes.
+Here we will use `frontend` and `cnX`.

 6. Put SLURM and Munge installation paths to `$SLXC_PATH/slxc.conf`.